Fernthedev/beatsaber-quest-porting-guide/README.md

   // NO IT'S NULLPTR!!!!
 }
 ```

+### Nullptr dereference (but this code shouldn't be null, what gives?)
+One problem we have in Quest modding is that while il2cpp may be compiled to C++, it does bring a garbage collector.
+This garbage collector is very agressive due to the limitations of the Quest devices.
+As modders, this causes a problem in which if we try to store references to pointers, there is no guarantee the GC (garbage collector) won't delete the memory later while we use it.
+So what's our solution to this problem?

+#### Custom-types
+One of the answers lies again in custom-types.
+Even if you don't plan on extending a C# class, you can use custom-types to store pointers to C# classes.
+The GC will recognize the fields and won't delete them from memory as long as the instance is still alive.

+#### SafePtr
+TODO: Wait for sc2ad to fix SafePtr

 ### SEGV_MAPERR (similar to ClassCastException)
 This usually means that you are assuming your variable is of type `B*` but in reality it is `A*`.
 Since you are assuming it's `B*`, the memory or functions you are trying to access do not exist therefore you get a MAP ERROR (memory isn't mapped as you'd expect) The best way to check your classes before assuming/casting them is to do a simple if check as follows: